 Preservation Hall in New Orleans

-This post is about attending a jazz performance at Preservation Hall in New Orleans.
-Jazz and the Big Easy go hand in hand, and in 1961, Preservation Hall opened to share and protect this cultural institution.
+This post is about attending a jazz performance at Preservation Hall in New Orleans, including tickets and reviews.
 Each night of the week, you can attend an intimate gathering to watch and listen to the traditions being passed down from one musician to the next generation.
-New Orleans and Jazz.
-They go hand in hand.
-And in 1961, Preservation Hall opened to share and protect this cultural institution.
-Any night of the week, you can attend an intimate gathering to hear the traditions being passed down from one generation of musicians to the next.
-And be sure to check our our free Music, Arts and More Tour of New Orleans, every Friday and Saturday @2:30 pm.
+New Orleans and Jazz, they go hand in hand.

 The Quarter is lively any night of the week, and Preservation Hall keeps the same schedule, with several shows per night, every night.